niplav/site/now.md

 Writing
 -------

-I am currently not writing very much.
-If I find the time, I slowly fix the [daygame cost-benefit analysis](./daygame_cost_benefit.md), and the text for the [masturbation and cold approach success experiment](./masturbation_and_attractiveness.md).
+I am currently writing more than I should.
+When I find the time, I slowly fix the [daygame cost-benefit analysis](./daygame_cost_benefit.md), and the text for the [masturbation and cold approach success experiment](./masturbation_and_attractiveness.md).